Financial-Times/origami/README.md

 <span class="my-icon-plus"></span>
 ```

-The `oIconsContentIcon` mixins outputs styles used by each icon.
+The `oIconsContent` mixins outputs styles used by each icon.
 This is inefficient if your project outputs multiple icons.
 In this case we recommend outputting the base styles separately with `oIconsContentBaseStyles`.

 ```scss
 // Output a 32px, claret coloured plus icon.